moonlinx/Wallpapers/README.md

 - I will most likely name each image and make folders over time.
 Just not any time soon as that is a bit annoying.
-- Anyone is welcome to use these wallpapers.

 > [!WARNING]
 > These wallpapers are subject to be deleted, so if you like them, please